-II.9.6.1.
+- II.9.6.1.
 All VFDs shall be on the JEA Water/Wastewater Approved Manufacturer List.
-Refer to the JEA Facilities Standards Manual for additional requirements.
+Refer to Section 495 in Volume I, and the JEA Facilities Standards Manual for additional requirements. - II.9.6.2.

-II.9.6.2.
 All VFDs shall be installed in electrical rooms or electrical buildings.